Arman-v/Arman-Vaithyanathan-BlueStamp-Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project-->

+### Key Components and Progress
+For my starter Project I have chosen the Ball Tracking Robot as it is a challenging project which integrates two fields which I am very interested in: artificial intelligence and robotics.
+This robot is a simple chassis with two DC motors in the back and one castor wheel in the front

 # Arduino Starter Kit Project